 Setting: London, early 21st century

 Note 1: Sherlock Holmes (福尔摩斯) is a fictional detective created by Scottish author and physician Sir Arthur Conan Doyle.
 Originally set in Victorian England, the stories have been given new life by this BBC series, in which Holmes uses his famous detective skills in 21st-Century London.
 As you watch, try to see what Sherlock sees—clues that others miss, which solve the case.

-Note 2: The fantastic London-based “consulting detective” is famous for his astute logical reasoning, his powers of observation, his ability to use any disguise, and his use of forensic science skills to solve difficult cases.
+Note 2: The fantastic London-based “consulting detective” is famous for his astute logical reasoning, his powers of observation, his ability to use many disguises, and his use of forensic science skills to solve difficult cases.
 Holmes, who first appeared in publication in 1887, was featured in four novels and 56 short stories (generally published in serial form).
 The character quickly grew in popularity with the first series of short stories in Strand Magazine, beginning in 1891; the last story appeared in 1927.
 The stories cover a period from around 1880 to 1914.
 All but four stories are narrated by Holmes’s friend and biographer, Dr. John H. Watson.
 (Adapted from: http://en.wikipedia.org/wiki/Sherlock_Holmes, 2013)

 People and proper nouns: